Rody1025/ABAP_Library/ASEM - DOSSIER/README.md

 ### CIRC: (Controlling Integrated Reporting Code)

 This field represents the circuit associated with the dossier.
 The circuit is a component of the logistics module in SAP, which allows for tracking and management of inventory and supply chain activities.

+### INT_CALC_DATE:

+This field represents the interest calculation date associated with each dossier in the ASEM system.
+It is used to determine the date on which interest calculations should be performed for the dossier

+### INTEREST:

+This field represents the interest amount associated with each dossier in the ASEM system.
+It is used to track the interest accrued on the dossier over time, and is calculated based on the interest rate and calculation date associated with the dossier

 ## Keywords Highlighted